avaneev/prvhash/README.md

 ```

 A similar approach is to simply skip the next generated random number, but it
 is slightly less secure.
-It is likely that PRVHASH's k-equidistribution is
+It is likely that PRVHASH's k-equidistribution of
-implicitly secure.
+separate outputs is implicitly secure.

 ## TPDF Dithering ##